laurihellstenb/certbot-apache-quicksetup/README.md

 ## Prerequisites

-Linux with Apache web server already installed and configured.
+Ubuntu 18.04 LTS with Apache web server already installed and configured.

 ## How to use